France tries to salvage failed StopCovid tracing app as cases surge

 Wrong turns

 The figures for France remained disappointing over the summer.
-In a report by Sensortower in mid-July, an average of 9.3% of residents in 13 countries had downloaded some kind of COVID-19 tracing app.
+In a report by Sensor Tower in mid-July, an average of 9.3% of residents in 13 countries had downloaded some kind of COVID-19 tracing app.
 In France, the figure was only 3.3%, compared to 14.3% in Germany.

 To be fair, researchers argue that the majority of these tracing apps have not reached the adoption rates needed to be effective.
 But France remains a particular case because the COVID-19 app it released uses a centralized system that collects data on a remote server and performs potential matching there.